aisingapore/PeekingDuck/docs/source/getting_started/03_custom_nodes.md

     `peekingduck run --config_path run_config.yml`

 - If the setup is working, you should see an output screen being displayed.
-Terminate the program by clicking on the output screen and pressing `q`.
+If you are using `input.live`, terminate the program by clicking on the output screen and pressing `q`.

 - After the program finishes running, open the file at `results/stats.csv` to view the stored information.